AverageJJJoe/TodoApp-1/docs/prd.md

 1. **Development velocity:** With Cursor AI, 1 developer can complete 15-20 hours of work per week
 2. **App Store approval:** iOS and Android approvals will take 2-3 days (not blocking launch)
-3. **Email deliverability:** SendGrid will achieve 95%+ inbox placement with proper domain configuration
+3. **Email deliverability:** Resend provides pristine IPs and will achieve 95%+ inbox placement out of the box (domain verification optional for MVP)
 4. **Payment integration:** Supabase Edge Functions can handle receipt validation for all 3 platforms
 5. **User cohort assignment:** Cohort assignment happens on signup and never changes
 6. **Trial tracking:** Trial expiration is based on `created_at` timestamp, not first task creation